CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 ---

 :checkered_flag: This is the 1/4 point checkpoint for this lab.
-Show your TA that you have a working solution for Exercise 4 and that you have copilot working.
+Show your TA that you have a working solution for Exercise 4.
 You will need to do a very quick demonstration for your TA.

 ### Part 6.
 Working with Raft